Welcome to the office of Student Affairs and Academic Support!

 The Career Center assists students in reaching their career goals by integrating liberal education with experience in the marketplace.
 Career Center staff educates and empowers students to practice lifelong career development skills, make effective career decisions, and achieve professional success.

-The Counseling and Psychological Services's (CAPS's) mission of service, training, and advocacy focuses on the mental health needs of Gallaudet students and the deaf community.
+The Counseling and Psychological Services' (CAPS) mission of service, training, and advocacy focuses on the mental health needs of Gallaudet students and the deaf community.
 Supporting the academic and social-emotional development of Gallaudet students, the CAPS provides high quality assessment, counseling, crisis intervention, and prevention programs for students.
 In addition, the CAPS provides consultation services for faculty and staff and contributes to student paraprofessional training programs.
 The CAPS also maintains a high quality training program that increases the number of qualified professionals serving the mental health needs of the deaf community.
 Through education and information dissemination, the CAPS advocates for improved mental health services for deaf and hard of hearing people.

 Office of Students with Disabilities